rocketpowerkille/Tare/docs/ARCHITECTURE.md

 eligibility rules.
 Generic ERC-4626 reads describe the contract's accounting without claiming arbitrary downstream composition.
 The synthetic fixture model is separate from live protocol accounting.

+Morpho V1 and generic ERC-4626 acquisition support Ethereum, Base and Arbitrum;
+generic ERC-4626 also supports Base Sepolia.
+Euler EVK/EulerEarn direct supply positions use the generic reader, not a debt, collateral or liquidation adapter.
+Yearn discovery is not implemented.
+RPC configuration determines which discovered networks can be analyzed.
+See [configuration and interfaces](OPERATIONS.md).

+## Browser state

+Explorer, Investigate and Examples are separate routes.
+Report sidebar tabs and Investigation tool tabs retain their mounted state while switching within a page.
+Navigating to another workspace or refreshing clears current reports and inputs;
+download evidence before leaving.
+Only accepted access credentials are restored from tab-scoped session storage and revalidated on reload.
+Disconnect removes that credential locally; it does not revoke an API key or gateway grant.
+Dark mode is the default; the selected theme is retained in local storage.
+Storage-disabled browsers can still use the page without persistence.

 ## Verification and provenance